Stillat/statamic-template-resolver/README.md

-# Statamic Template Resolver
+# Template Resolver for Statamic

-Statamic Template Resolver is a simple utility addon, intended to be used by other addons.
+Template Resolver for Statamic is a simple utility addon, intended to be used by other addons.
 It provides a simple utility for selecting and rendering a template based on an entry's *blueprint* and *collection*, with support for a fallback default template.

 Example use-cases: